 “No. Too many others would be hurt.
 And I don’t want this,” I said, releasing one hand from the blanket to gesture between he and I. “Marriage.
 Children.
 A life spent ruled by a man.
 I want freedom.
 Just pay to send me away.
 Please.”
 My voice broke on the last word, and I bit my lip to hide its quivering.
 I sounded as desperate as I was, but I was past caring.

 “John.
 Tell her,” Mr. Fletcher said.

 The duke turned to regard the larger man for a moment.
-“As you will,” he said, before returning his focus to me.
-“Your brother, Marcus, he’s a sodomite.”
+“As you will,” he said, then, to me, “Your brother, Marcus, he’s a sodomite.”

 I cringed at the word and all the negative connotations associated with it.
 “He prefers men,” I said, reproof heavy in my tone.